 When you are ready to bake your pie:

 - Remove your crust from the refrigerator.
-Line a jelly roll pan with parchment and set aside.
+Line a with parchment and set aside.

 - Roll our your crust into a large rectangle on a lightly floured surface, rotating as needed to prevent sticking.
 Dust off any excess flour and place the pie crust into the rimmed baking sheet, making sure to guide it into all corners.
 Don't stretch the dough.
 Trim any excess dough and cut decorative accents if desired.
 Place the sheet pan and accents in the refrigerator.